sous-chefs/mariadb/README.md

 #### operating system
 - `debian` - this cookbook is fully tested on debian
-- `ubuntu` - not fully tested on ubuntu, but should work
+- `ubuntu` - this cookbook is fully tested on ubuntu
-- `centos` - not fully tested on centos, but should work
+- `centos` - this cookbook is fully tested on centos

 Attributes
 ----------